haocai1992/haocai1992.github.io/_posts/2022-01-29-train-and-deploy-fine-tuned-gpt-2-model-using-pytorch-on-amazon-sagemaker-to-classify-news-articles.markdown

 When it comes to training Deep Learning models on a cloud notebook, a convenient alternative to Amazon SageMaker is Google's [Colab Notebook](https://colab.research.google.com/?utm_source=scs-index#).
 It skips all cloud service setup as you need in AWS, and best of all, it offers free CPU/GPU instances for model training (comes with 12 hour limit though)!
 To use it, simply open your [Google Drive](https://drive.google.com), choose **New->More->Google Colaboratory**.
 If you want to use GPU to speed up the training, choose **Runtime->Change runtime type->GPU**, and you can write your code there!

-The [**Colab Notebook**](https://colab.research.google.com/drive/1dMTdO5vxdVX0NA2Qe7AV9WGEy8ZH67Xn?usp=sharing) for this project as well as data can be found [**here**](https://drive.google.com/drive/folders/1q_4pJKDAv21vpO232ZEyxedfpWWVx7wu?usp=sharing).
+My [**Colab Notebook**](https://colab.research.google.com/drive/1dMTdO5vxdVX0NA2Qe7AV9WGEy8ZH67Xn?usp=sharing) as well as the data can be found [**here**](https://drive.google.com/drive/folders/1q_4pJKDAv21vpO232ZEyxedfpWWVx7wu?usp=sharing).

 ## 7. Deployment using Amazon EC2 and Docker

-Although model deployment can be done within the same SageMaker Notebook for model training as I just showed, in application development practice it is often recommended to decouple training and deployment for simplicity and durability.
-To demonstrate this, I deployed our trained GPT-2 model using Docker on Amazon EC2 instance.
+Although model deployment can be done within a SageMaker Notebook Instance as I have just shown, in real application development practice it is often recommended to decouple training and deployment for simplicity and reproducibility.
+Therefore, I also deployed our trained GPT-2 model using Docker on Amazon EC2 instance.

 ### 7.1.
 Create an Amazon EC2 instance